[Ad – This post is in collaboration with Keepmoat]

 Take one of your copper pipe pieces and drill a hole a few centimetres away from each of the ends.
 Then, using the holes that you’ve just drilled, push your lamp cord through the pipe and then attach the plug to the end of your cable.

 #4 Assemble your lamp

-Using the super glue, attach the copper stop ends to the ends of your pipe pieces before gluing the top ends of the pipes into the indentations that you prepared in the wooden triangle.
+Using the super glue, attach the copper stop ends to the ends of your pipe pieces before glueing the top ends of the pipes into the indentations that you prepared in the wooden triangle.
 The light fitting itself has to be placed through the larger hole in the middle of the triangle.

 All that’s left to do is attach your lampshade and plug in your new lamp.

 Depending on how secure the copper pipes are attached to the wooden triangle, you may have to add a bit of extra structural strength by glueing the crossing pipes together.
 We did this and it’s definitely made the lamp more stable.
-Finally give the copper pipes a polish with some fine steel wool.
+Finally, give the copper pipes a polish with some fine steel wool.

 15mm Copper pipe £5.99